goodguyry/ryandomingue.com/_posts/2015-01-23-multi-tenant-wordpress.md

 ### Intall WordPress

 Be sure to visit your site at <code class="path">mysite.com/wordpress</code> in order to be prompted to start the installation.
+After installation, you shouldn't need to include the <code class="path">wordpress</code> directory in the URL when visiting the Admin Dashboard.

 ---